 These instructions describe how to add (learn) sensors, touchpads, and other system devices into panel memory.
-The panel recognizes a sensor when you press a sensor program icon, press and release a tamper switch, press a sensor test button, or put a sensor into alarm.
-Table 6 on page 8 describes the programming method for each device.
+The panel recognizes the sensor when the learned sensor icon is pressed and a corresponding action occurs on the sensor.
+The type of action varies by sensor.